p4535992/inventory-plus/README.md

 ![example](./wiki/preview.jpg)

 ## NOTE: If you are a javascript developer and not a typescript developer, you can just use the javascript files under the dist folder

+## NOTE: This module is **under maintenance**, I have no plans to update or add features.
+However, I will try to fix any bugs as possible.
+Any contribution is welcome.

 # Installation